hddm-devs/hddm/docs/intro.rst

 *NOTE*: This document is still under development.

-Diffusion models have established themselves as the de-facto standard for modeling data from simple decision making tasks.
+Diffusion models have established themselves as the de-facto standard for modeling data from simple decision making tasks (:cite:`SmithRatcliff04`).
 Each decision is modeled as a drift process which generates a response once a boundary is crossed.
 This simple assumption about the underlying psychological process has the intriguing property of reproducing reaction time distributions and choice probability in simple two-choice decision making tasks.

-Hierarchical Bayesian methods are quickly gaining popularity in cognitive sciences.
+Hierarchical Bayesian methods are quickly gaining popularity in cognitive sciences (:cite:`LeeWagenmakersIP`?).
 Traditionally, psychological models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
 Hierarchical Bayesian methods provide a remedy for this problem by allowing group and subject parameters to be estimated simultaniously at different hierarchies.
 In essence, subject parameters are assumed to come from a group distribution.
 In addition, because these methods are Bayesian they deal naturally with uncertainty and variability in the parameter estimations.

-HDDM_ (Hierarchical Drift Diffusion Modeling) is an open-source software package written in Python_ which allows (i) the construction of hierarchical Bayesian drift models and (ii) the estimation of its posterior parameter distributions via PyMC_.
-For efficiency, all runtime critical functions are coded in Cython_, heavily optimized and compiled natively.
+HDDM_ (Hierarchical Drift Diffusion Modeling) is an open-source software package written in Python_ which allows (i) the construction of hierarchical Bayesian drift models and (ii) the estimation of its posterior parameter distributions via PyMC_ (:cite:`PatilHuardFonnesbeck10`).
+For efficiency, all runtime critical functions are coded in Cython_ (:cite:`BehnelBredshawCitroEtAl11`), heavily optimized and compiled natively.
 User-defined models can be constructed via a simple configuration files or directly via HDDM library calls.
 To assess model fit, HDDM generates different statistics and comes with various plotting capabilities.
 For illustrative purposes, HDDM includes a graphical demo applet which simulates individual drift processes under user-specified parameter combinations.
 The code is test-covered to assure correct function and is properly documented.
 Online documentation and tutorials are provided.

 In sum, the presented software allows researches to construct and fit complex, user-specified models using state-of-the-art estimation